CSC207-UofT/course-project-trackr/phase0/progress_report.md

 Person 1: Menghao Yu

-- Implemented a Person class with various methods that allow the object to be edited.
+- Implemented a `Person` class with various methods that allow the object to be edited.
-- Implemented a tentative Database which stores Event objects
+- Implemented a tentative `Database` which stores `Event` objects
-- Created a DatabaseAccessInterface to allow other classes to preform operations on the Database.
+- Created a `DatabaseAccessInterface` to allow other classes to preform operations on the `Database`.
-- Created a DataAccess class which provides an implementation for the DatabaseAccessInterface
+- Created a `DataAccess` class which provides an implementation for the `DatabaseAccessInterface`.
-- Created a DatabaseAccessFactory to create DatabaseAccessInterfaces without directly instantiating the DataAccess class.
+- Created a `DatabaseAccessFactory` to create `DatabaseAccessInterfaces` without directly instantiating the `DataAccess` class.

+Person 2: Roman Zupancic

+- Created the `Event` class and its subclasses `Birthday` and `Anniversary`
+- Implemented tests for `Birthday` and `Anniversary` classes
+- Wrote part of this report
+- Wrote and troubleshooted the project build instructions

+Person 3: Jonathan Ginervro

+- Implemented the `PersonManager` class
+- Wrote part of this report

-Person 2
+Person 4: Nathan Hansen

-- Task 1
+- Created the `CommandInterface` class
 - Task 2

-Person 3

-- Task 1
-- Task 2

-Person 4

-- Task 1
-- Task 2

-Person 5
+Person 5: Jeremiah Djianto

-- Task 1
-- Task 2
+- Wrote the `BirthdayPresenter` class
+- Wrote the `InputBoundary` and `OutputBoundary` classes

-Person 6
+Person 6: Daniel Hocevar

-- Task 1
+- Wrote the `EventManager` class, including its interaction with our database architecture.
 - Task 2